 The Foothills Cemetery Board oversees the maintenance, improvement, and management of the Foothills Cemetery.
 The Board consists of members from the Towns of Black Diamond and Turner Valley and one Council member from the MD of Foothills, as well as one member from the Royal Canadian Legion Branch No. 78 and one member at large appointed by the Board.

-Foothills Regional E.M.S.
-Commission
+Foothills Regional Emergency Services Commission

 The Foothills Regional Emergency Services Commission was created upon the amalgamation of the existing Highwood EMS, Oilfields and District EMS, and the Foothills Regional Communications Centre.
 The Commission exists under the authority of the Municipal Government Act of Alberta and the Foothills Regional Emergency Services Commission Regulation.

 The Service is led by an Executive Director who is currently seconded half time to the Calgary Health Region.
 The senior leadership team also includes a Director of Operations and a Director of Finance and Communications.
 EMS crews are lead on a daily basis by three shift leaders.
-Each of the MD of Foothills, the Kananaskis Improvement District, the Towns of Black Diamond, Turner Valley, Okotoks, High River, Nanton, and the Village of Longview have one Council member as a representative on the Commission.
+Each of the MD of Foothills, the Kananaskis Improvement District, the Towns of Black Diamond, Turner Valley, Okotoks, High River, Nanton, and the Village of Longview have one Council member as a representative on the Commision.

 Foothills Regional Services Commission